1. Overview

 - Whether we feel moved to do these things within a secular belief system, or within a spiritual one...

-All of us who do any of these things that involve offering our awareness and intentions towards something life positive, that involve an open spacious faith in the More - all of us are doing something in common.
+...all of us who offer our awareness and intentions towards something life positive, that involve an open spacious faith in the More - all of us are doing something in common:

 We are part of a deep creative process of offering ourselves in the service of assisting new life to emerge and develop into being.